 You did it!

 Now all that is left is to add some bins to hold all your outdoor kitchen gear.

-I am planning on storing paper plates, cups and napkins in one of the larger bins, while the other will be perfect for holding my outdoor table cloths and placemats.
+The larger bins will be perfect for storing paper plates, cups, napkins, outdoor table cloths and placemats in the lower bins.
 Utensils and barbecue tools will be perfect in the top bins.